Yallternative/Yallternative/README.md

   <summary> 𝐁𝐘𝐈 </summary>

   ###

+I don't talk a lot and mostly respond in whispers, I'm a bit awkward, but can open up pretty quickly once we talk a bit.

 I am unfiltered and I come across as rude more often than not, do not come to me for comfort.